Tenant Rights

 Notice of Tenant Rights must be provided to tenants:

-- Within 30 days after buying a property.
+• Within 30 days after acquiring title to a property.

 Landlords CANNOT raise rents or terminate a tenancy until this notice has been provided to a tenant.
 The Tenant Protections also provide the option for tenants to defend against a rent increase or tenancy termination.
 If a tenant is successful, they may recover their attorneys’ fees and other costs from the court.